 There are a lot of sensors used in modern-day automobiles that help in the proper functioning of the vehicle, reducing emissions, increasing efficiency as well as improving the safety of the vehicle.
-Every sensor has a specific function and location assigned to it.
+There are different sensors in a car, each and every sensor has a specific function and location assigned to it.
 The data from all the sensors is sent to the Engine Control Unit (ECU) which then interprets it and takes action accordingly such that the vehicle functions in an optimal manner.

-So, today at The Mechanical post we’ll take a look at the Different types of sensors commonly found in automobiles along with each of their functions and location.
+So, today at The Mechanical post we’ll take a look at the Different types of sensors commonly found in cars/automobiles along with each of their functions and location.

-You can get your Free copy of the PDF on the Different types of sensors used in automobiles at the end of the article.
+You can get your Free copy of the PDF on the Different types of sensors used in cars / automobiles at the end of the article.

-Following is the list of different types of sensors used in automobiles:
+Following is the list of different types of sensors used in cars:

 - Mass Air Flow Sensor (MAF)